ilincahirtopanu/music_to_music/README.md

 paste your client secret to the right of YT_CLIENT_SECRET=

-don't forget to go to audience and add yourself as a test user (or you won't have access to it).
+#### **Add yourself as allowed user**

+Go to Audience in the tabs on the left.
+Add your google email associated with the youtube account as a test user, or you won't be able to run it.

+Feel free to add more than one youtube account on this.
+Whichever you log in on will be the youtube account used.

+Click save

 **almost done!**